lekhrajdinkar/solution-engineer/01_aws/06_Security/08_WAF+FirewallManager.md

 - work on **layer:7**, thus integrate with ALB :point_left:
   - not other ELB
 - prevent **SQL injection** and **Cross-Site Scripting (XSS)**
-- rule to allow/deny traffic on:
+- `Web ACL rule` to allow/deny traffic on:
   - **protocol** : http, udp, https
   - source/target **IP + port**
     - up to `10,000 IPs` max in a set